 Landscape architects draw from natural elements to form and design outdoor spaces.
 The Landscapes and Ecology Systems Certificate provides knowledge of plant systems and their ecological value; plant classification and identification; and ecological processes, patterns and practices.
 Introductory and advanced studio formats offer the tools to successfully select plant species for specific uses, lessons on sustainable applications, and the ability for students to produce meaningful spatial design concepts.

-Certificate requires 9 credits; 3 courses from the following:
+Certificate requires a minimum of 9 credits from the following:

 - MNS1003 Botany, 3 credits

 - MNS2004 Ecology Systems, 3 credits

 - SUS2022 Sustainable Planting Design and Practice (advanced students), 3 credits

 - Fundamentals of Design Studio* (students without design experience), 3 credits